Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Physics

-Students planning to pursue graduate study in engineering are strongly encouraged to earn the Pre-Engineering Certificate.
-Students planning to pursue a dual degree program in engineering should consult with the faculty member who serves as the pre-engineering advisor (Dr. Ann Viano, Department of Physics) as early as possible after beginning coursework at Rhodes.
+Students planning to pursue graduate study in engineering are strongly encouraged to learn about the Pre-Engineering Certificate and Rhodes' Dual Degree Engineering Programs; please view the Pre-Engineering advising site.
+Students planning to pursue either option for engineering should consult with the pre-engineering advisor (Dr. Ann Viano, Department of Physics) as early as possible after beginning coursework at Rhodes.

 Printed from: https://catalog.rhodes.edu/programs-study/physics